Winner: Scott’s Top Questions of 2014 #3

 And how do you stop?
 You think of something else.
 Stop wanting, start appreciating.
 It’s easy.
 You’ve already done it, you just used your sister as a cue and now you’re switching to using the angry feelings.

-You make yourself calm and you make yourself angry but outside influences still do exist.
-Don’t try to become calm, create calm.
+For the most part, we make ourselves calm and we make ourselves angry.
+But outside influences still do exist. so don’t try to rearrange life to become calm, create calm.
 By doing so you stop creating anger by chaining together angry ideas, because your mind is busy chaining together appreciative ideas that feel good.